tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 Ascii Tracing Protocol Helpers
 ++++++++++++++++++++++++++++++

-The behavior of the ascii trace helpers is substantially similar to the pcap case.
+The behavior of the ASCII trace helpers is substantially similar to the pcap case.
 Take a look at ``src/network/helper/trace-helper.h`` if you want to follow the discussion while looking at real code.